 Reiki is a complementary/integrative energy-based therapy, recognized by NIH and the American Cancer Society.

-During a Reiki session, the patient remains fully clothed and receives Reiki while lying down on a bed or massage table, or while sitting in a chair.
-The practitioner gently places his/her hands in different appropriate positions on or slightly above the body to allow the Reiki energies to flow through their hands into the patient… allowing the stress, tension, pain, emotional turmoil and busy mind to all calm down.
-Patients report feeling nourished, cared for, calmer, clearer and have a greater sense of wellbeing.
+During a Reiki session, the patient remains fully clothed and receives Reiki while lying in their hospital bed, at the Infusion Center, or while sitting in a chair – we meet you where you are.
+The practitioner gently places their hands in different appropriate positions on or slightly above the body.
+For most of us, gentle touch is soothing and calming – allowing the stress, tension, pain, emotional turmoil and busy mind to all calm down.
+Patients report feeling more comfortable, nourished, cared for, calmer, clearer and have a greater sense of well being.

 What Miri’s patients shared about How Reiki Helped them-Frederick Cancer Center, Frederick MD in 2008

 Patient 1 “Reiki during my chemotherapy infusion